Last updated: December 2020

 Financial incentives are currently provided by the Federal Government and some states across Australia.

 The Federal Government scheme is known as the small scale renewable energy scheme.

 For each kilowatt of panels you install, a certain number of small-scale technology certificates (or STCs) are generated.
 Because these STCs are bought by electricity retailers who need them to meet their renewable energy obligations, you receive money for each certificate.

 You can expect to sell each STC for about $30.
-For a 5kW system, this equates to approximately $3000 off the cost of the system.
-Most prices you’ll see will already have take into account the STC discount, so unfortunately, you can’t claim an additional $3000 off the price.
+For a 5kW system, this equates to approximately $2250 off the cost of the system.
+Most prices you’ll see will already have taken into account the STC discount, so unfortunately, you can’t claim an additional $2250 off the price.